Version: PHP: 7.1+ and Swoole: 4.4.0+

-It is purely user mode thread.
+It is a purely user-mode thread.
 Compare with thread or process, all the operations in coroutines are happening in user mode, so the cost to create or switch coroutines are cheaper.

 Swoole creates one coroutine for each request to the server, switches coroutines based on IO status.